shipyardapp/Shipyard-Documentation/docs/blueprint-library/box/box-authorization.md

 **_NOTE:_**
 You may first be prompted for your 2FA code.
 If so, enter the code and try generating a Public/Private Keypair again.

 1. A file should be downloaded to your computer that contains your app credentials in JSON format.
-This will be used for every Box Blueprint on Shipyard, so store this somewhere safe.
+This will be used for every Box Blueprint on Platform, so store this somewhere safe.
 2. Click **OK**.

 If this step was successful, the screen should update to look something like this.